ConcreteRoseEducation/LiberHoop/README.md

 ### High Priority

 #### Question Management & Sharing
-- ✅ **Question Sharing System**: Create a platform for admins to share questions and answer sheets
+- ✅ **Question Sharing System**: Create a platform for hosts to share questions and answer sheets
   - No subscription required - free sharing for educators
   - Easy import/export functionality
   - Question templates and bulk operations